xperseguers/t3ext-extractor/README.rst

 Metadata and content analysis service
 =====================================

-This extension detects and extracts metadata and text (EXIF / IPTC / XMP / ...) from potentially thousand different file types (such as MS Word/Powerpoint/Excel documents and PDF) and bring them automatically and natively to TYPO3 when uploading assets.
+This extension detects and extracts metadata (EXIF / IPTC / XMP / ...) from potentially thousand different file types (such as MS Word/Powerpoint/Excel documents, PDF and images) and bring them automatically and natively to TYPO3 when uploading assets.
+Works with built-in PHP functions but takes advantage of Apache Tika and other external tools for enhanced metadata extraction.

 .. image:: Documentation/Images/metadata.png
     :alt: Metadata for a document